 - Nature of right.
-See Registered designs, above. - How protected.
-A right of priority exists in a design during the registration process. - Length of protection.
-Protection lasts for six months from the date the design is first used.
+See above, Registered designs. - How protected.
+A right of priority exists in a design during the registration process. - How enforced.
+Enforcement is very limited, as there is no exclusive right to an unregistered design. - Length of protection.
+Protection lasts for six months from the date that the design is first used.